 How to Identify OfferUp Scams

-Both buyers and sellers can perpetrate OfferUp scams, which always result in the same unpleasant outcome—a user being scammed out of his or her money.
+There are so many scams that can happen on OfferUp, which always result in the same unpleasant outcome—a user being scammed out of their money.
 Fortunately, several red flags can alert you to an unscrupulous OfferUp user.

 Here are the major red flags of an OfferUp scam:

-- Buyers and sellers asking to complete the payment transaction outside of the app with a certified check, electronic gift card, wire payment, or a service like Venmo, Cash App, or PayPal.
+- Buyers and sellers that ask to complete the payment transaction outside of the app with a cashier's check, electronic gift card, wire payment (e.g., Western Union), or a service like Venmo, Cash App, or PayPal.

 - The seller wanting to send you an invoice.

-- A buyer sending you more than the agreed-upon price.
+- A buyer sending you more than the listed price.